raylib-extras/raytilemap/README.md

 The virtual layer has a callback that you can install that will be called when the layer should be drawn.

+You can add drawables to any tile layer that will be drawn on each Y row is processed.

 # Building
 Add the following cpp files to your build (or make a lib out of them)